pnp/sp-dev-fx-webparts/samples/react-chatGPT-app/README.md

   * "OpenAIFunctionsAppId" this Tenant property has the Azure APPID used to secure your Azure Function APP (see README.md on OpenAIFunctionProject)

-      To add Tenant property you csan use M365 Cli or PowerShell to do it.
+      To add Tenant property you can use M365 Cli or PowerShell to do it.

       sample M365 Cli  :